 "This is as close to a city without crime as mankind has ever seen."

-There has never been a homicide on Ciudad de Cielo.
-It's the 'city in the sky', where hundreds of scientists and engineers live and work in earth's orbit, building the colony ship that will one day take humanity to the stars.
+Ciudad de Cielo is the 'city in the sky', a space station where hundreds of scientists and engineers work in earth's orbit, building the colony ship that will one day take humanity to the stars.